benson40111/cryptography_HW/README.md

 python run.py
 ```

-Go to localhost:5000 then now you can upload a "English" file see result
+Go to localhost:5000 then now you can upload a "English" file to see result